S-a-a-h/azure-database-migration978/README.md

 ### Usage Instructions
 ---

-> [!NOTE]
-> Ensure you are using your VM to complete the steps below.

 #### Connect to Database
 Launch SSMS to connect to the server with the following settings and using your Authentication Account credentials: